Summer is here, friends! Hopefully you’ll take a well-deserved beach vacation, or at least hit the pool.

 USCG Type III/V PFD

-Puddles jumpers are NOT for infants or young toddlers who can’t keep themselves upright in the water.
+Puddle Jumpers are NOT for infants or young toddlers who can’t keep themselves upright in the water — nor are they designed to turn an unconscious person face-up in the water.

 USCG Type III PFDs